tplatt37/a-new-startup-pipeline-demo/README.md

 # Requirements

 You need to supply a VPC with 2 Public Subnets.
-If you are going to continue beyond this demo with the ECS demo, choose a VPC with both Public and Private subnets.
-The Private subnets would be needed for the ECS (Fargate) demo later.

 You need to supply a private S3 bucket, which will be used to temporarily house the A-New-Startup source code (so it can be copied into the CodeCommit repo.)